adc-code/PSFractals/README.md

 # PSFractals

 Various famous fractals writen either directly or indirectly in postscript.
+All code was developed purely in vi and made purely for self interest/entertainment.

 Currently the set includes:
 * Sierpinski gasket
 * Sierpinski carpet
 * pentaflake